Hydrangea Care: Essential Tips for Thriving Blooms

 Hydrangea Care: Consider the Overall Size and Shape

-The more well-matched the hydrangea variety is to your garden, the less pruning it will require long term to manage the overall size and shape.
+The better matched the hydrangea variety is to your garden, the less pruning it will require long-term to manage the overall size and shape.

 • Vining Varieties: Climbing hydrangeas are perfect for covering walls, trellises, or fences, adding a touch of elegance and fragrance to your garden.